 I live near Rochester, NY, in a cute little Tudor/Cape Cod/boxy house on a sharp curve, and have lost two mailboxes to winter skids.

 Midway through my life I received my MFA in Poetry in 2004 from the Warren Wilson College MFA Program for Writers, and enjoyed a residency at Jentel Arts in 2005.
 Since then, I have been grinding away at what I learned in both places about writing and self-discipline.
 Also of help was time at the Heartwork Institute, Rochester Zen Center, Endless Path Zendo, my own cushion, and the woods.

 Since 1988, I have shared my life and love with Leah Ruekberg, a massage therapist, storyteller, writer, and teacher.
 As I write in “Cardinal,” a poem in Hour of the Green Light, “My wife likes to say we’re a bundle of contradictions.
 She’s up early, I’m up late.
 She’s A, I’m O. She believes in God but not eternal life, I pray for the opposite.”
 Nevertheless, we share a love of reading, writing, gardening, cooking, and contemplation — and of our son, Brian, and his family.

 My first book of poetry, Where Is the River Called Pishon?, was published by Kelsay Books in August, 2018.
-I am currently seeking publication of a second manuscript, Hour of the Green Light, which was semi-finalist in the 18th Annual Elixir Press Poetry Award, will be published by FutureCycle Press in January, 2021.
+My second collection, Hour of the Green Light, which was semi-finalist in the 18th Annual Elixir Press Poetry Award, will be published by FutureCycle Press in January, 2021.

 For a partial list of publications, see Poems.